xcv58/Custom-JavaScript-for-Websites-2/README.md

 - Pure - http://purecss.io/

 # base.js
 It provides useful functions for you.
+You can directly use all functions in your JavaScript code.
+To avoid name conflict, all functions start with `customjs`.

 Now there're only one function:

+## `customjsReady`
 ```javascript
 customjsReady('.nav', function(element) {
   // do something